Activity note: Hotel check in from 3:00 p.m.

 Lunch: At Hovenweep, we’ll have boxed lunches.

-Afternoon: With our Study Guide, we will visit select sites within the National Monument.
-Located on Cajon Mesa about 40 miles west of Mesa Verde, Hovenweep National Monument is one of the most intriguing pre-historic settlements in the Southwest.
-Most of the tower-kiva complexes and D-shaped structures we will see were built between 1235 and 1240 and used for only 70 years.
+Afternoon: We'll visit select sites within the National Monument.
+Located on Cajon Mesa about 40 miles west of Mesa Verde, Hovenweep National Monument is one of the most intriguing prehistoric settlements in the Southwest.
+Most of the tower-kiva complexes and D-shaped structures we will see were built between 1235 and 1240 CE and used for only 70 years.
 By 1281, Hovenweep was abandoned.
 Known for its six major villages, archaeologists have found more than 300 additional sites within the National Monument.
 Square Tower Unit, located at the Visitors Center, covers more than 400 acres alone.
 The other five villages are Cajon, Holly, Horseshoe, Hackberry, and Cutthroat.
 We’ll then depart for Cortez and hotel check-in.

-Dinner: At a favorite local restaurant in Cortez featuring Italian cuisine, enjoy a plated meal, plus coffee, tea, water; other beverages available for purchase.
+Dinner: At a popular local brewpub, enjoy a plated meal, plus coffee, tea, water; other beverages available for purchase.

 Evening: At leisure.